-- b) Drop the ball behind the point where the ball is resting, keeping that point directly between the hole and the place where the ball is dropped, without distance limit behind; or - c) Return to the location of the previous kick.
+- 1. Drop the ball 2 meters from its position (or its vertical projection on the ground for elevated ball) but no nearer the hole using equidistant rule; OR, - Drop the ball behind the point where the ball is resting, keeping that point directly between the hole and the place where the ball is dropped, without distance limit behind, OR - 3.
+Return to the location of the previous kick.

-4-1-11 Damaged or Lost ball
+4-1-10 Damaged or Lost ball

-4-1-11.1 Damaged ball
+4-1-10.1 Damaged ball